 Story #2: “My company has grown to give me a comfortable living and time for leisure.
 I work out of my living room with my 2 dogs and assorted cats.
 I work one-on-one with clients at moderate price points and sell many products.
 I have one assistant for a few hours a month.
 I value the hands-on interaction with my clients.”

 Can you see how these consultants might move in different directions?
-Comment below.
+Their stories hold the clue to where they want to be in future times.